hpcloud/kubernetes-service-loadbalancer/README.md

 ### Software Loadbalancer using keepalived and nginx

 1. First we need to create the loadbalancer controller.
+Make sure you provide the VIP allocation range.
+They must be reachable from outside.
+(Usually they are VIPs on the same subnet as the node network.)
   ```
   $ kubectl create -f examples/kube-loadbalancer-rc.yaml
   ```